Skip to main content

 What to Expect

 The purchase price is just the starting point.
-Consider these factors when setting your horse farm budget.
+Three factors that should shape your total horse farm budget.

 Ongoing Costs

-Feed, farrier, veterinary, insurance, and property maintenance add $500 to $1,500 per horse per month.
+Feed, farrier, vet, insurance, and property maintenance add $500 – $1,500 per horse per month.
 Factor these into your total budget.

 USDA, FSA, and agricultural lenders offer specialized programs for horse properties.
 Down payments and terms vary significantly by lender.

-NC's present use value program can cut property taxes by 50 to 80 percent on qualifying agricultural land, significantly reducing annual costs.
+NC's present use value program can cut property taxes by 50 – 80% on qualifying agricultural land, significantly reducing annual costs.

 Tell us your budget, horse count, and must-have features.
-We will match you with properties that fit.
+We'll match you with properties that fit.

 Contact Us